 Swelling can occur on any part of the head and face and there are a number of possible causes.
-Any swelling on the face or head needs to be investigated by your veterinarian.
-Infection, injury, trauma can all cause swelling on your cat's face or head.
+Any swelling on the face or head must be medically evaluated.
+Infection, injury, trauma can all cause swelling on your cat’s face or head.

 Common causes of head and facial swelling include:

 - Allergic reaction (insect bite or sting, food allergy, contact allergy)

 - Snake bite